celestiaorg/docs/docs/concepts/submit-data.md

-The "fixed cost" is an approximation of the gas consumed by operations outside the function `GasToConsume` (for example, signature verification, tx size, read access to accounts), which has a default value of 65,000.
+The "fixed cost" is an approximation of the gas consumed by operations outside the function `GasToConsume` (for example, signature verification, tx size, read access to accounts), which has a default value of 65,000 gas.

 > Note: the first transaction sent by an account (sequence number == 0) has an
 > additional one time gas cost of 10,000.
 If this is the case, this should be